-An essential component of research science is documentation of the experimental and computational work.
-A researcher maintains a laboratory notebook in which they write everything in detail, including comments about the goals, results and direction of the project.
+Careful documentation is a critical aspect of a scientific investigation.
+A researcher should maintain a notebook in which they write everything in detail, including comments about the goals, results, and direction of the project.
 We will emphasize the use of laboratory notebooks in this course and a significant portion of your grade for each project will be based on how well you document your work in your notebook.

-Effective communication of research results is an essential component of experimental work; after all, what is the value of your new result if nobody knows about it or can understand what you've done?
+The effective communication of research results is an essential component of experimental work; after all, what is the value of your new result if nobody knows about it or can understand what you've done?
 You will practice informal communication of your work during the weekly oral progress reports.
 For two of the projects you will communicate your work more formally by writing papers in the style of a scientific journal publication describing the project, the results, and the main conclusions.

 For each paper you will be required to hand in a complete draft of the paper, on which you will receive feedback that can be used to improve the paper.
 (20% of your grade on the paper will be based on the effort you put into your initial submitted draft.)
-You will then have a week to revise the paper before submitting your final version.
+You will then have about a week to revise the paper before submitting your final version.
 Each paper will be an individual effort; while you and your partners will share experiences, data, and analysis, each of you will construct your own articulation of your project.